The World's Top Five Walks

 Your first day’s cycle will take you from Loule eastwards to the town of Tavira, a charming old fishing town founded in Roman times (28 miles/45 kms).
 On route, you will first come to Sao Bras, a traditional town like Loule and well worth a visit if only for a coffee and Pastel da Nata.
 The central square is particularly interesting and there is a stretch of very well preserved Roman road just on the edge of town, if it's to your taste, call in at the Museum for a glance back at Portuguese traditions, lifestyle and history.

 Next you will head south to the town of Estoi.
 Famous for its Roman ruins and Pousada Palace.
-Continuing east you will reach Moncarapacho, with an option for a tour of the Monterosa Olive Groves where you will find trees that are 2000 years old and a selection of oils to taste (There is no charge for this tour, which may last just over an hour, but it does have to be pre-booked, so please request when booking).
+Continuing east you will reach Moncarapacho, with an option for a tour of the Monterosa Olive Groves where you will find trees that are 2000 years old and a selection of oils to taste (This tour, which may last just over an hour, does have to be pre-booked, so please request when booking).
 Leaving Moncarapacho, the path leads down to a pleasant green valley where you join the river and follow it into Tavira.

 Tavira is a beautiful and traditional old town close to the coast with its own unique architecture and character.
 The town is built either side of the river Gilao and is linked by several bridges.
 The Roman bridge gives both great views and ambience with its cobbles and architecture, there may even be a street artist to entertain you.
 The many shops, cafes and restaurants make the town an easy place to visit and have a relaxing wander around.